AlexanderDewhirst/auth_service_rails/README.md

 The Postman Workspace can be found here: https://app.getpostman.com/join-team?invite_code=1e2b58da56dd3804430ed1f96e165fd5

 Clone the repository and spin up a server in your shell using `rails server`.
 From here, we can hit the API endpoints through Postman or some other method.
+Each request does create a user and you may need to delete local users to successfully run tests.

 ## Performance Testing